-"This rate is applicable only for approved Car Loans, which are applied for with Heritage Credit Union between 15th October 2018 to 28th February, 2019.
-For a €10,000, 3 year promotional variable interest rate car Loan, with 36 monthly repayments of €311.66 and an interest rate of 7,63%, a representative APR of 73%, the total amount payable by the member is €11.275.4 Loans are subject to approval.
-Hyou do not meet the repayments on you loan, you loan will go into arrears.
-This may affect you credit rating which may limit your ability to access credit in the future Promotional Terms and Conditions apply.
-Full list of Promotional Terms & Conditions are available at any of our offices and on-line at www.heritage.cuel.
-Information correct at Octobe 2018.
-Heritage Credit Union Limited is regulated by the Central Bank of I relian.
+Loans are subject to approval.
+Promotional terms and conditions apply.
+For a €10,000, promotional variable interest rate first time borrower loan, over 36 months with weekly repayments of €71.74 and an interest rate of 7.63%, a representative APR of 7.9%; the total amount payable by the member is €11,91.19.
+Full list of Promotional Terms & Conditions are available at any of our offices and on-line at www.heritagecu.ie.
+If you do not meet the repayments on your loan, your loan will go into arrears.
+This may affect your credit rating which may limit your ability to access credit in the future.
+Information correct at October 2019.
+Heritage Credit Union Limited is regulated by the Central Bank of Ireland.